choose a skill cluster

 take me to:

-The skilled trades examined in the Global In-demand Skills research are based on ISCO-08 level 2 categories, gathered from the International Labor Organization (ILO).
-This is aggregated data for 22 markets (Malaysia and Canada are excluded).
+The skilled trades examined in our Global In-Demand Skills research are based on ISCO-08 level 2 categories, gathered from the International Labor Organization (ILO).
+This is aggregated data for 24 markets.
 The skills included within each category are listed below.

 retail & direct sales